GoFundMe: Business model

 GoFundMe targets social media platforms to create awareness for campaigns, and encourages individual users to promote their fundraiser on social media throughout a campaign.
 According to a 2018 report by GoFundMe based on past campaign data, a donor sharing a campaign on social media results in $15 of donations on average, while any share of a campaign on social media, regardless of whether the user donated to the campaign, results in $13 of donations on average.

-In 2015, GoFundMe announced that the site would no longer support legal defense funds on their platform, after the site suspended funding for the defense of Sweet Cakes by Melissa, a bakery that was fined for refusing to bake a cake for a same-sex wedding.
+In 2015, GoFundMe announced that it would no longer support legal defense funds after the site suspended funding for the defense of Sweet Cakes by Melissa, a bakery that was fined for refusing to bake a cake for a same-sex wedding.
 As of November 2017 GoFundMe's terms and conditions allow for campaigns for certain kinds of legal defense.

-In November 2017, GoFundMe announced that it will no longer charge a 5% fee per donation for US, Canada, and UK individual campaigns, and instead rely upon tips left by donors to support the website.
-The processing fee for online credit card payments will still apply to donations.
+In November 2017, GoFundMe announced it would no longer charge a 5% fee per donation for US, Canada, and UK individual campaigns, and instead rely upon tips left by donors to support the website.
+The processing fee for online credit card payments still applies to donations.

-In June 2019, GoFundMe terminated a $3 million fund raising for an Australian rugby player, Israel Folau, to finance a court case to appeal his multi-million dollar dismissal.
+In June 2019, GoFundMe terminated a $3 million fund-raiser for an Australian rugby player, Israel Folau, to finance a court case to appeal his multi-million dollar dismissal.
 He had quoted 1 Corinthians 6:9–10 on social media, which was said to be homophobic.
 An alternative fundraising site was set up by the Australian Christian Lobby with the public donating $2 million in 24 hours.

-In January 2022, GoFundMe refused to release the CA$5 million funds raised for Freedom Convoy 2022.
-A company spokesperson said they paused the campaign in order to give organizers time to plan the distribution of funds.

-In May 2022, GoFundMe announced the acquisition of non-profit donation site Classy.
+In May 2022, GoFundMe announced the acquisition of nonprofit donation site Classy.
 It was announced that Classy will remain and operate as a wholly owned subsidiary of GoFundMe.

+Nonprofit pages

+In October 2025, KGO-TV reported that GoFundMe had set up pages for 1.4 million nonprofit organizations without consulting with the nonprofits themselves.
+The organizations are able to claim these pages or unpublish them from the site.